grabitel1605/TAC-BOX/cheat sheets/CTF-CheatSheet.md

 	python -c 'import pty; pty.spawn("/bin/bash");'
 	(PTY stands for ‘pseudo-teletype’ which emulates and has the functions of a terminal without actually being one).

+	Then ctrl+z and use stty raw -echo && fg to get tty, may need to use reset command after.

 ## Transferring Exploits:

 **Python3 Simple HTTP Server:**